lenardjombo/Profile/README.md

 - 🔭 I’m currently working on **AI Shopping System**

-- 🌱 I’m currently learning **Django,FastApi**
+- 🌱 I’m currently learning **ML**

-- 👯 I’m looking to collaborate on [google-research/language](https://github.com/google-research/language)
+- 👯 I’m looking to collaborate on (google-research/language](https://github.com/google-research/language)

 - 👨‍💻 All of my projects are available at [jombo.com](jombo.com)